What’s the difference between say and tell?

 - She told me that the cat had run away.

-- use tell without an indirect object in the following fixed expressions:
+- tell is used without an indirect object in the following fixed expressions:

 - tell +

 - a lie → Children shouldn’t tell lies.

 - the truth → I'm going to tell the truth.

 - a joke → Max is great at telling jokes.

 - a story → The children stayed up late telling ghost stories.

 - “I haven’t told Mabel about the cat yet.”
 Said Anna.

 - don’t use object pronouns directly after say

 What did she say you?)